 In The 8 Human Talents by Gurmukh, there are quite a few very simple heart chakra exercises and meditations.
 This book also has a wealth of information about all the chakras and amazing Yogi Bhajan quotes sprinkled throughout.

 The Kundalini Yoga manual, Reaching Me In Me has quite a few heart chakra kriyas.
 Try “Exercises to Create a Disease Free Body” to boost the immune system or “Exercises for the Heart Center” or “Creative Meditation of the Sublime Self” to strengthen the physical heart.
-All three are excellent to bring a deeper awareness of the 4th chakra energies.
+All three are excellent for deepening awareness of the 4th chakra energies.